tomcritchlow/book/_chapters/strange-attraction.md

 - “Commerce and content”
 - “Hired a team of 10”
 - “Interim CMO”
+- "Positioning work for an agency"

 These short phrases can sum up and signal so much to the right person at the right time - and you can use many of them at once.
 This is an ongoing project of listening to how people make intros for you - and noting the little phrases they use.
 How are people understanding and describing your work in the two-line email?

+## Projecting Seniority & Trust

+There's a huge difference between regular client leads for functional work, and senior client leads for strategic work.
+This distinction is the difference between a $10,000 content strategy and a $150,000 12 month advisory role supporting the content team.

+To get senior people to feel like they can reach out to you you need to project seniority and trust.
+How do you do that?

+Well seniority is just impact.
+So when you're discussing your work you need to focus not on what you did, but on what the impact of your work was.

+[insert example]

+Trust is about labels that we can rely on - whether it's places we worked, clients we worked with or projects we worked on.
+People like the story and these tend to be.
+Typically consultants have one or two trust totems that they rely on and fall back to for large portions of their career.

+For me, I typically have two: I worked at Google and I've consulted with the New York Times.
+Despite that being many years ago now it's the story that sticks in people's brains and it projects the right kind of seniority.

+Of course, if you're operating in a certain environment / industry or niche you'll want to try and select the trust totem that means the most for the people you're speaking to.
+I have a fellow indie consultant friend Elan Miller who has done a lot of brand positioning in the web3 and crypto space and has several high profile brands he can rely on.

 ## Reducing ambiguity using a capabilities deck